vetalapo/pro-dev-docs/README.md

 ## About

 Carefully curated content to help you ace your next technical interview.

-Includes:
+This repository has practical content that covers all phases of a technical interview, from applying for a job to passing the interviews to offer negotiation.
+Technically competent candidates might still find the non-technical content helpful as well.

+Includes (but not limited to):

 - How to prepare for coding interviews
 - Interview Cheatsheet - Straight-to-the-point Do's and Don'ts